aws-samples/aws-saas-factory-bootcamp/Lab1.md

 **Step 3** – Locate and select the **TenantBootcamp** table hyperlink from the list of DynamoDB tables and then select the **Items** tab to view the data in the table.

 <p align="center"><img src="./images/lab1/part3/dynamo_tenant_table.png" alt="Lab 1 Part 3 Step 3 DynamoDB Tenant Table"/></p>

+You should see an item in the table containing all the attributes you submitted via the cURL command.

 **Recap**: The goal of this section was merely to introduce you to the tenant manager service and the separate representation of tenant data.
 The **tenant_id** in this DynamoDB table will be associated with one or more users via the **tenant_id** custom attribute that we created as a custom attribute in the Cognito user pool.
 By separating the unique tenant data out from our user attributes, we have a clear path for how tenants are managed and configured.